-Standardization and improved digital communication are necessary to maintain financial marketplace and commerce stability.
-That said, institutions are urged to begin updating their software now, or at the earliest opportunity.
+Standardization and improved digital communication are necessary to stabilize the financial marketplace and commerce.
+However, institutions are still urged to update their software at the earliest opportunity.

 In truth: not yet.
 It will be mandatory soon, though.

-While not explicitly mandatory, ISO 20022 will be standardized for the majority of international banks by the end of the year.
-November 2022 will be the beginning of a coexistence period, during which standard SWIFT MT messages will be accepted alongside ISO 20022 messages.
+While not explicitly mandatory, November 2022 marked the beginning of a coexistence period.
+Standard SWIFT MT messages are currently accepted alongside ISO 20022 messages.
 However, the adoption of ISO 20022 messages for SWIFT cross-border payments and cash management messages (CBPR+) must be complete by November 2025.

-It’s in the best interests of all financial institutions to implement and test before the November 2022 deadline.
+It’s in the best interests of all financial institutions to implement and test before the as soon as possible.
 Their existing products and services could become inoperable the longer they fail to act.

 While this doesn’t directly impact merchants, per se, it is something to keep an eye on for the foreseeable future.

 Banks and processors may adjust merchant dispute rules and regulations to comply with the new standard.
 Dispute time limits, in particular, could be impacted.
-This could affect business practices and customer experience… along with your bottom line.
+This could affect business practices, customer experience… and your bottom line.

 Ultimately, increased standardization across the financial ecosystem is bound to improve merchant interaction with banks and processors.
-Faster data transmission and reception is a good thing, especially when you combine it with uniform rules and regulations.
+Faster data transmission and reception are good, especially when combined with uniform rules and regulations.
 That said, there will be a learning curve associated with the incoming changes.